 Many counsellors have transitioned to online counselling due to recent events in the world.
 Speaking to someone over a videocall (Zoom) rather than face-to-face may seem impersonal and strange at first for some people, but I have had great success in online counselling both personally and professionally with clients.

 Research has shown online counselling to be as effective as face-to-face counselling and sometimes even more so.
 For some of us, it can be easier to open up to another online rather than in person.
-Individuals with anxiety, especially social anxiety may also prefer online therapy.
+For individuals experiencing anxiety, particularly social anxiety, online therapy may be preferred.
 It is also securely encrypted on Zoom Video and convenient, as you can access from home.